bsu1313/CURaTE/README.md

 2. Use sentence embedding model trained for TOFU.
 3. Run commonsense/evaluation_commonsenseQA_sentemb.py to evaluate the sentence embeddings on the CommonsenseQA dataset.

+### Ablation
+1. Run train_sentemb.py to train each baseline model with each ablation dataset
+2. Run the files in the DB_files folder to generate mapping files for each ablation
+3. Run the evaluation files with no_gen.py to get Precision, Recall, F1 scores for each ablation

 ### Multi-GPU (parallel)
 #### Ubuntu